 I dance and sing to no audience, I take photographs till the battery dies, I develop applications and website till my head falls, I transform into an alien with my Omnitrix, I ask Doremon for Pokeballs (I know it’s irrelevant but why not give it a try), I play Deadpool, I make Iron Man suite, I play Call Of Duty, I don’t age with my body, and most of all, I write, so I blog.

 P.S.
-I freelance my super powers.
-See my portfolio.
+That my comic story.
+BTW, I freelance my super powers.
+Write to me.